3box/keramik/keramik/src/advanced_configuration.md

 CAS running in 3Box Labs infrastructure, you will also need to specify the Ceramic network type associated with the node, e.g. `dev-unstable`.

-In this case, the Ceramic network PubSub topic must be specified as an empty string in order to clear it from the Ceramic configuration.
-Ceramic nodes do not permit the PubSub topic to be specified for a network type that is not one of `local` or `inmemory`.

 You may also specify an Ethereum RPC endpoint for the Ceramic nodes to be able to verify anchors, or set it to an empty string to clear it from the Ceramic configuration.
 In the latter case, the Ceramic nodes will come up but will not be able to verify anchors.

-If left unspecified, `networkType` will default to `local`, `pubsubTopic` to `/ceramic/local-keramik`, `ethRpcUrl` to `http://ganache:8545`, and `casApiUrl` to `http://cas:8081`.
+If left unspecified, `networkType` will default to `local`, `ethRpcUrl` to `http://ganache:8545`, and `casApiUrl` to `http://cas:8081`.
 These defaults point to an internal CAS using a local pubsub topic in a fully isolated network.

+Additionally IPFS can be [configured](./ipfs.md) with custom images and resources for both CAS and Ceramic.

 ```yaml
 # network configuration